jbshep/conversational-python-legacy/chapters/ch6_files_excepts.md

 f.readlines()
 ```

-Hey, they’re back!
+Hey, they're back!
 What do you think `f.seek(0)` does?
-(We’ll explain exactly
+(We'll explain exactly
 what it does in a bit.)

-Okay, now let’s try these lines in the Python Shell window.
+Okay, now let's try these lines in the Python Shell window.

 ```python
 f.seek(0)